mabel-dev/tarchia/README.md

 Writers use a transaction system to ensure datasets/updates are complete before updating the catalog.

+Clashes are managed by ensuring the version (latest snapshot) of the dataset at the start of the transaction matches the version of the dataset at the end of the transaction - if these don't match someone else has made a change and the transaction should fail.

 Streaming datasets add new files to the dataset, create a new manifest streaming data cannot change schemas beyond - adding and removing columns, and limited type converstions (e.g. int->float).
 Larger changes are different datasets.

 When a table is read, we get the schema and the manifest.
 Each snapshot can only have one schema.